rakrixs/CS3321/README.md

-# CS 3321 - Software Engineering
+# CS 3321: Introduction to Software Engineering
 Projects and Coursework done in the classroom